 A Colorado Assault Lawyer Explains Felony Offenses

-The criminal defense team at Charles L. Fife & Associates, PC has significant experience representing clients charged with felony offenses in Colorado state and federal courts.
+The criminal defense team at Fife Luneau, PC has significant experience representing clients charged with felony offenses in Colorado state and federal courts.
 A felony charge is the most serious criminal charge a person can face, with first degree felonies carrying the possibility of life in prison or a death sentence in Colorado.
 When handling felony cases, we work with determination and zeal to help our clients avoid the devastating consequences of a felony conviction.

 Colorado Felony Classifications

 Colorado law divides felony charges into six classifications, with Class One felonies being the most serious and Class Six felonies being the least serious.
 Maximum and minimum penalties for a felony conviction depend on how the offense is classified:

 - Class One Felony - Minimum life imprisonment to maximum death, five years mandatory parole, and no minimums on fines